p-arrow/ctf/DefendTheWeb/24Bit and higher.md

 ```

 - The first try to decode this text was ROT13: `echo "TEXT" | tr a-zA-Z n-za-mN-ZA-M`
-- This did not work out ...
+- But this did not work out ...
-- Then, by looking at the text we can guess some words.
+- Then, by looking at the text we could guess some words.
 The last word **wlmjxxlexpixxiv** could be the password.
 If so, the word **teww** could stand for "pass"
 - To verify our assumption we use this site for frequency analysis: [math.dartmouth.edu](https://math.dartmouth.edu/~awilson/tools/frequency_analysis.html)
 - We start with our guess (teww = pass) and decode other letters step by step
 - Then we finally catch the password: **shiftthatletter**